What is GraphQL?

 Is GraphQL faster than REST?

-GraphQL is faster than REST because as you can pick the fields you want to query, so the request will always be the smallest possible, thus consuming less computing resources and network bandwidth.
+GraphQL is faster than REST because you can select the fields you want to query; therefore, the request will always be the smallest possible, thus consuming less computing resources and network bandwidth.

 What is a GraphQL Query?